ga-curriculum/github-collaboration/branching-and-working-with-branches/README.md

 The file is back! 🎉

 > You can switch between the branches as many times as you want.
+You'll just need to commit any changes you wish to save on your current branch, before switching to a new one.
 The changes you make in one branch will not affect the other branches.

 ## Remote Vs. Local Branches

 As of right now everything we have done is locally on our machine.
 On GitHub, we have a remote repository that we forked and cloned.
 When we created the `feature/new-feature-one` branch we created a local branch.
 This means that the branch only exists on our machine.
 To make the branch available on GitHub we need to push the branch to the remote repository.
 Let's do that now.
-In our terminal run the following command:
+In your terminal, run the following command:

 ```bash
 git push origin feature/new-feature-one